-This was the fifteenth year of the catch card surveys.
-During the 2018 license year, 443 anglers obtained bull trout permits/catch cards for Lake Koocanusa.
-By August 2019, we received 319 catch cards and/or surveys (72% return) from anglers.
-Nearly 89 percent of angler respondents that said they fished for bull trout were Montana residents, as were 93 percent of all catch card holders.
+This was the sixteenth year of the catch card surveys.
+During the 2019 license year, 464 anglers obtained bull trout permits/catch cards for Lake Koocanusa.
+By August 2020, we received 327 catch cards and/or surveys (70% return) from anglers.
+Nearly 92 percent of angler respondents that said they fished for bull trout were Montana residents, as were 92 percent of all catch card holders.

-We estimated that 997 bull trout were caught at Lake Koocanusa during the 2018 season.
-The estimated total harvest calculated from all surveyed anglers was 84 bull trout (91.6% release rate).
+We estimated that 1030 bull trout were caught at Lake Koocanusa during the 2019 season.
+The estimated total harvest calculated from all surveyed anglers was 145 bull trout (85.9% release rate).
 Even after harvest was re-instated in 2016, anglers harvested at a very low rate, much below the USFWS sub permit allowable harvest of 1,140 bull trout.

-For the 2018 season, the mean reported length of bull trout caught (23.5"; range 10"- 33") was similar to other years.
-The mean length of bull trout harvested (27.7"; range 20"- 31") was similar to other years as well and showed anglers targeted larger bull trout for harvest.
+For the 2019 season, the mean reported length of bull trout caught (23.8"; range 12"- 33") was similar to other years.
+The mean length of bull trout harvested (26.6"; range 17"- 33") was similar to other years as well and indicated anglers targeted larger bull trout for harvest.

-A 25-year dataset suggests a trend relationship exists between the number of bull trout redds and angling regulations at Koocanusa.
-In addition, bull trout angling in the British Columbia portion of the Lake Koocanusa/Kootenay River/Elk River system had relatively liberal harvest limits.
+A 26-year dataset suggests a trend relationship exists between the number of bull trout redds and angling regulations at Koocanusa.
+In addition, bull trout angling in the British Columbia portion of the Lake Koocanusa/Kootenay River/Elk River system historically had relatively liberal harvest limits.
 Therefore, even though harvest and redd count numbers did not approach permit thresholds, MFWP adjusted regulations after 2011 to one per year harvest and after 2012 to catch and release.
 Recent BC regulations include more restrictive limits and with that in mind, MFWP requested a one bull trout harvest per year starting in the 2016 season

-We found 16 technical violations; 14 catch cards were not notched for harvested bull trout and 2 catch cards were not signed.
-Though not egregious, the 12 catch cards not notched is troubling.
+We found 22 technical violations; 16 catch cards were not notched for harvested bull trout and 6 catch cards were not signed.
+Though not egregious, the 16 catch cards not notched is troubling.
 We will remind anglers in the future to remember to accurately complete their catch cards and appropriately notch the catch card upon harvest of a bull trout.

-Over the years, MFWP developed a management strategy for the Lake Koocanusa bull trout recreational fishery that is more conservative than the limits of the Authority statutes set by USFWS sub permit TE-07753 for this population.
-As a result, regulations have been modified from two bull trout per year to catch and release and back to one bull trout per year based on the information gathered.
+Over the years, MFWP has developed a management strategy for the Lake Koocanusa bull trout recreational fishery that is more conservative than the limits of the Authority statutes set by USFWS sub permit TE-07753 for this population.
+As a result, angling regulations have been modified through the years to address potential declines in the bull trout population, from two bull trout per year, to catch and release, and back to one bull trout per year beginning in 2016 based on the information gathered.
+However, 2019 bull trout redd count surveys indicated a decline in both the Wigwam River and Grave Creek.
+Furthermore, the redd count for Grave